LostBeard/SpawnDev.BlazorJS/README.md

         // Call the private method WorkerMethod on this scope (normal) Console.WriteLine(WorkerMethod(WebWorkerService.InstanceId));

+        // Call a private synchronous method in a WebWorker thread using a Delegate Console.WriteLine(await WebWorkerService.TaskPool.Invoke(WorkerMethod, WebWorkerService.InstanceId));

         // Call a private synchronous method in a WebWorker thread using an Expression Console.WriteLine(await WebWorkerService.TaskPool.Run(() => WorkerMethod(WebWorkerService.InstanceId)));

-        // Call a private synchronous method in a WebWorker thread using a Delegate Console.WriteLine(await WebWorkerService.TaskPool.Invoke(WorkerMethod, WebWorkerService.InstanceId));
+        // Call a public async method in a WebWorker thread using am Expression, specifying the registered service to call via a Type parameter
+        Console.WriteLine(await worker.Run<IMyService, string>(myService => myService.WorkerMethodAsync(WebWorkerService.InstanceId)));

         // Call a public async method in a WebWorker thread using am Interface Proxy var service = WebWorkerService.TaskPool.GetService<IMyService>();